 Cd=π\frac{C}{d} = \pi

-Suppose a circle has radius 55 cm.
-Use the radius formula:
+A circle has radius 55 cm.
+Use the radius form:

 C=2πrC = 2\pi r